 It is important to check that the business you are looking at holds a current licence.
 In most cases this information can be established over the phone.
 Prior to purchasing an existing caravan park, prospective buyers can request a Health Compliance Inspection accompanied by the appropriate fee.
 The request is usually forwarded through a solicitor but can be made personally with an appropriate letter.
 When the request is received, an Environmental Health Officer will perform an inspection to identify any areas where it does not comply with relevant laws.
 A letter will then be completed identifying items of non-compliance and copies will be forwarded to the current owners and party requesting the Health Compliance Search.
 Once the licence has been transferred, the current licensed owner is the person that Council deems responsible for fixing any ‘faults' regardless of verbal or contractual arrangements between the relevant parties.
 Therefore, it is recommended to get this inspection done prior to transfer of ownership.

 To transfer the approval into the new owners name requires for the licensee details for the premises to be amended and confirmation on details of the operation of the activities by the new owners.
 The relevant transfer form and transfer fee are to be submitted to Councils Environmental Health Unit.

 Step 2: Issuing the Approval to Operate

 Your approval to operate will be sent to you once the transfer application form has been assessed and approved.

-Contact Council's Environmental Health Section for further information:
+Contact Council's Environmental Health Unit for further information: